ably/laravel-broadcaster/README.md

 });

 ```
- Please take a look at [**Ably Laravel Echo Doc**](https://github.com/ably-forks/laravel-echo#readme) for more information related to configuring ably-specific clientOptions and implementing extra features.
+Please take a look at the [**Ably Laravel Echo Docs**](https://github.com/ably-forks/laravel-echo#readme) for more information related to configuring ably-specific client options and implementing additional features.

 Once you have uncommented and adjusted the Echo configuration according to your needs, you may compile your application's assets: